All Episodes

 We'll continue.

-And as we continue, Mark Meadows is with us.
+As we continue, Mark Meadows is with us.

 He is the chairman of the Freedom Caucus.

-Um where are we with all these investigations that I know get started and we never get them concluded as it relates to Hillary and her email server, Hillary and the dossier that she paid for with phony Russian propaganda and lies in the lead up to the election?
+Where are we with all these investigations that I know get started and we never get them concluded as it relates to Hillary and her email server, Hillary and the dossier that she paid for with phony Russian propaganda and lies in the lead up to the election?

-Uh Hillary and the Uranium One deal.
+Hillary and the Uranium One deal.

-And so uh Jim and I and Matt Gates and a few others have actually worked uh on this uh over the last uh four weeks or so, and I can tell you more formal investigations are going to happen.
+And so Jim and I and Matt Gates and a few others have actually worked on this over the last four weeks or so.

 But the more we look into it, Sean, the scarier it is.

-By the way, Fusion GPS was hired by a Republican, but Christopher Steele was hired b by the Democrats by Hillary's campaign.
+By the way, Fusion GPS was hired by a Republican, but Christopher Steele was hired by the Democrats by Hillary's campaign.

-And that's where the phony Russian dossier came in, not when the Republicans used fusion GPS.
+And that's where the phony Russian dossier came in, not when the Republicans used Fusion GPS.

 That's an important distinction.